 The STEM Fellowship opens not only minds and doors but also fields of possibility in science, technology and engineering.
-Taking place during the summer between sophomore and junior year OR junior and senior year, STEM students select a topic, whether it is career-based or centered on an interest/passion in a STEM field, that they would like to explore further and to engage in an intensive data-driven 80-hour experience.
-Students build toward that experience through significant research and reflection, in consultation with the STEM Director.
+Taking place during the summer between sophomore and junior year OR junior and senior year, STEM students select a topic, whether it is career-based or centered on an interest/passion in a STEM field, that they would like to explore further and to engage in an authentic, real-world opportunity.
+Students build toward that experience through significant research and reflection, in consultation with the STEM Director and on-site mentor.
 The 80-hour on-site experience will be followed by the creation or execution of a project, the details of which will be developed as part of that process of reflection and consultation.